jayyzzeezzy/todo-list/README.md

 ## Improvements I want to make

-- JS Organization: refactor function factories with classes/constructors and implement IIFE module patterns.
+- Optimization: fine tune time and space complexities.
-- OOP Principles: make more loosely coupled objects to ensure a more modular code overall.
+- OOP Principles: make more loosely coupled objects.
 - Add more features like todo priority and allowing users to write a description.

 ## Credits